mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/JTAS-02.md

 **Cluster Bombs**

-Cluster bombs are a favoured antipersonnel weapon, releasing multiple bomblets that then detonate in mid-air, resulting in a rain of small fragments.
+Cluster bombs are a favored antipersonnel weapon, releasing multiple bomblets that then detonate in mid-air, resulting in a rain of small fragments.
 Cluster bombs are considered to be area weapons but gain double the normal DM when attacking to hit a personnel target.

 Weapon TL Range Damage Tons Spaces Cost Small Cluster Bomb